/>

 Elyse Hill

-Board Certified Genealogist (CG) With A Specialization in African American Research
+Genealogist With A Specialization in African American Research

 • Ethnicity / Religion

-I have 20+ years of genealogy research experience and my passion is to work on genealogy research projects for individuals and entities such as archivists, curators, preservationists, cemeteries, churches, law firms, historians, museums, societies, local governments, and academic institutions.
+I have over 20 years of experience in genealogy research and am passionate about collaborating on projects for individuals and organizations, including archivists, curators, preservationists, cemeteries, churches, law firms, historians, museums, historical societies, local governments, and academic institutions.

 Specific genealogy research projects I've conducted successful research for include: